xcore/sc_usb_device/app_custom_bulk_demo/doc_quickstart/quickstart.rst

 On Windows you must first install the USB driver before running the application.

    #.
+The drier is included in the project directory, but cannot be run from within
+      the xTIMEcomposer so open a Windows Explorer and locate the ``app_custom_bulk_demo/host`` in your workspace.
+   #.
 Run ``host/libusb/Win32/dpinst64.exe`` (or ``dpinst32.exe`` on 32-bit systems).
    #.
 When User Access Control asks whether you want to let the program make changes
       to the computer, click ``Yes``.